 To best experience the Deep South, you’ll need to take a few weekend trips in Mississippi to truly explore the region.
 From big cities to small towns, Mississippi has a lot of exciting destinations for weekend warriors.
 Here you’ll find many opportunities to learn about Civil War history, relax at the beach, soak up the small-town charm, and eat some of the most delicious comfort foods anywhere in the world.
 To get you started, here are the top weekend getaways in Mississippi for your travel itinerary.

 For plenty of sand and sunshine, plan your Mississippi weekend getaway to Gulfport.
 This city is right along the Gulf of Mexico and has some great beaches to spend time on.
 It’s fun to take a boat tour with a local guide to see dolphins swimming through the water.
 If you aren’t blessed with perfect weather, you can also spend time at the Lynn Meadows Discovery Center and the Mississippi Coast Model Railroad Museum.
-Other top sights to see on your weekend include the Institute for Marine Mammal Studies, Jones Park, the Chandeleur Brewing Company, and shopping at Gulfport Premium Outlets.
+Other top sights to see on your weekend include the Institute for Marine Mammal Studies, Jones Park, the Chandeleur Island Brewing Company, and shopping at Gulfport Premium Outlets.

 Natchez is an essential Mississippi town to see on a weekend getaway because it’s quaint, historical and filled with lovely views.
 Make a point to visit the Natchez National Historical Park and go for a drive along the Natchez Trace Parkway.
 Historic stops to make include Stanton Hall, Longwood, the Rosalie Mansion, Melrose, and St. Mary’s Basilica.
 The Natchez Visitor Center is a great place to start to see everything you want to on your weekend.
 This is also a romantic destination with lovely streets, wine tastings, and bed and breakfast inns to stay in for the weekend.
 Meanwhile, Natchez State Park has lakeside cabins for other romantic accommodation options.

 Anyone who’s a fan of Elvis or just curious to learn more about this iconic American musician should spend a weekend in Tupelo.
 This was Elvis Presley’s birthplace, and you can visit various sites that are relevant to his early life here.
 Visit Elvis’ childhood home and museum, explore the grounds and gift shop, and go for a self-guided driving tour of the relevant sights.
-When you’ve gotten your fill of Elvis nostalgia, head to the Tupelo Automobile Museum and the Tupelo Buffalo Park and Zoo.
+When you’ve gotten your fill of Elvis nostalgia, head over to the Tupelo Buffalo Park and Zoo.
 To get outdoors and active on your weekend, check out Trace State Park and Tombigbee State Park nearby.

 Biloxi has a rich fishing and shrimping history, so one of the best activities to do here for your weekend is to arrange a boat charter to get out on the water.
 Other fun ways to get active on the water are kayaking and parasailing.
 It’s also known as a top casino destination, while you’ll also find mini golf here for family fun and a Hurricane Katrina memorial to see.
 Biloxi is a prime place to be for bird-watching, playing at 18-hole golf courses, and learning new things at the Maritime Seafood Industry Museum.
 Of course, there’s also the beach to simply relax on and see the beautiful sunsets.